Keeping track of your newfound mole should be a priority.

-“Let’s say there’s a person with a mole that’s not quite bad enough to warrant a biopsy, and maybe it hasn’t changed over time,” says David Eric Sawcer, MD, who is a a dermatologist at Keck Medicine of USC and clinical associate professor of dermatology at the Keck School of Medicine of USC.
+“Let’s say there’s a person with a mole that’s not quite bad enough to warrant a biopsy, and maybe it hasn’t changed over time,” says David Eric Sawcer, MD, a dermatologist at Keck Medicine of USC and clinical associate professor of dermatology at the Keck School of Medicine of USC.
 “If there’s a picture in the chart, it’s very easy to note when any change occurs.”

-These photographs can also help dermatologists like Sawcer keep track of an area with a lot of moles.
+These photographs can also help dermatologists keep track of an area with a lot of moles.
 “It’s like a star map.
 You can easily tell if you’ve picked up a new one or see if one has changed over time,” he explains.
-“Without the photographs, it can be very difficult to tell this in people who have lots of moles.”
+“Without the photographs, it can be very difficult to see this in people who have lots of moles.”